fahadsidd/react_svg_chart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+To install this app: first install all the dependencies by navigating to the react_svg_chart_dnanexus directory and running npm install

+Then, start the server with npm run start and go to localhost:8080

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).